 AI already influences our daily life.
 Smartphones verbally direct us to our destination through mazes of highways and traffic.
 Computers analyze our shopping habits and populate our Internet screens with advertisements for products we’ve ogled in the past.
 Smartphones perform voice-to-text conversions by pattern recognition of human vocal sounds.
 Fingerprint scanners learn and then recognize the image of our thumbprints with exacting accuracy.
 Amazon’s Alexa is an AI-powered personal assistant that accepts verbal commands in our homes.

-What about artificial intelligence in medicine (AIM)?
+What about AI in medicine (AIM)?
 AIM is a bold enterprise on the horizon in clinical medicine.
 Hundreds of AIM scientific publications appear in medical journals each year.
 I’m not an AIM researcher, but I’m an expert clinician and I love to read.
 I’ve worked in almost every scenario of medical practice, and because my base is at Stanford University Medical Center in Silicon Valley, many of the advances of the high-tech industry are right here in my backyard.
 My medical board certifications are in internal medicine and anesthesiology—two fields which have significant overlap in their knowledge base but radically different practice settings.
 Internal medicine doctors work in clinics, where most diseases are chronic and the most valuable tools for doctors are excellent listening and diagnostic skills.
 Anesthesiologists work in operating rooms and intensive care units—acute care settings which demand vigilance, steady hands, and quick thinking.

 Based on my experience and my reading, I foresee AIM/robots populating three clinical arenas in radically different roles.
 These arenas will be: 1) diagnosis of images, 2) clinics, and 3) operating rooms/intensive care units.
 Let’s look at each of these in turn.